sara2498/Exercise/sample.md

-You can use Git and GitHub for version control.
+You can use Git and GitHub for version control!

-Git manages your files locally.
+Git manages your files locally!

-GitHub hosts your files remotely.
-Note that there are alternatives to GitHub, but GitHub is the most popular.
+GitHub hosts your files remotely!
+Note that there are alternatives to GitHub, but GitHub is the most popular!